Questions & Answers

 By design, the IUCLID Cloud solution provides a dedicated IUCLID instance with a dedicated database to store the information.
 From this point of view, the data of a company is segregated and not stored with data from other companies.

-Moreover, IUCLID data access is fully controlled by the Legal Entity manager who has subscribed to the IUCLID Cloud Trial service or IUCLID Cloud for SME service, and the user who has been given access to these services by the Legal Entity manager.
+Moreover, IUCLID data access is fully controlled by the Legal Entity manager who has subscribed to the IUCLID Cloud Trial service or the IUCLID Cloud service, and the user who has been given access to these services by the Legal Entity manager.
 ECHA employees or member state authorities do not have access to the data stored in the ECHA Cloud service.
+For further information on security, please read our security statement here

 - In case of need, what kind of support can I expect from ECHA?

 ECHA has created a dedicated helpdesk to support ECHA Cloud Services users.
-This dedicated support is available once you login to the ECHA Cloud Services, via the Cloud bar support icon on the top of your screen, and it covers your subscriptions to the ECHA Cloud and its different services (e.g. IUCLID Cloud for SMEs service).
+This dedicated support is available once you login to the ECHA Cloud Services, via the Cloud bar support icon on the top of your screen, and it covers your subscriptions to the ECHA Cloud and its different services (e.g. the IUCLID Cloud service).
 Note that the IUCLID Cloud Trial Service only covers technical helpdesk support.
+To learn more about all types of help available in the ECHA Cloud Services, check our video tutorial here.

 If you need help with your ECHA Accounts or with any other ECHA Scientific IT Tool (REACH-IT, R4BP, ePIC, Chesar or IUCLID 6) please contact ECHA via the usual contact page at: https://echa.europa.eu/contact